Inventory: High-level inventory management

 Inventory Turn is a financial accounting tool for evaluating inventory and it is not necessarily a management tool.
 Inventory management should be forward looking.
 The methodology applied is based on historical cost of goods sold.
 The ratio may not be able to reflect the usability of future production demand, as well as customer demand.

 Business models, including Just in Time (JIT) Inventory, Vendor Managed Inventory (VMI) and Customer Managed Inventory (CMI), attempt to minimize on-hand inventory and increase inventory turns.
 VMI and CMI have gained considerable attention due to the success of third-party vendors who offer added expertise and knowledge that organizations may not possess.

 Inventory management also involves risk which varies depending upon a firm's position in the distribution channel.
-Some typical measures of inventory exposure are width of commitment, time of duration and depth.
+Inventory exposure, which has been defined as "the amount of committed inventory within the total supply chain based upon expected demand and the cumulative lead-times associated with the current supply chain", can be measured in several ways.
+Some typical measures of inventory exposure are width of commitment, time or duration, and depth.

-Inventory management in modern days is online oriented and more viable in digital.
+Modern inventory management is online oriented and more viable in digital.
 This type of dynamics order management will require end-to-end visibility, collaboration across fulfillment processes, real-time data automation among different companies, and integration among multiple systems.

 Accounting for inventory

 Each country has its own rules about accounting for inventory that fit with their financial-reporting rules.

 For example, organizations in the U.S. define inventory to suit their needs within US Generally Accepted Accounting Practices (GAAP), the rules defined by the Financial Accounting Standards Board (FASB) (and others) and enforced by the U.S. Securities and Exchange Commission (SEC) and other federal and state agencies.
 Other countries often have similar arrangements but with their own accounting standards and national agencies instead.

-It is intentional that financial accounting uses standards that allow the public to compare firms' performance, cost accounting functions internally to an organization and potentially with much greater flexibility.
+It is intentional that while financial accounting uses standards that allow the public to compare firms' performance, cost accounting functions internally to an organization, and potentially with much greater flexibility.
 A discussion of inventory from standard and Theory of Constraints-based (throughput) cost accounting perspective follows some examples and a discussion of inventory from a financial accounting perspective.

 The internal costing/valuation of inventory can be complex.
 Whereas in the past most enterprises ran simple, one-process factories, such enterprises are quite probably in the minority in the 21st century.
 Where 'one process' factories exist, there is a market for the goods created, which establishes an independent market value for the good.
 Today, with multistage-process companies, there is much inventory that would once have been finished goods which is now held as 'work in process' (WIP).
 This needs to be valued in the accounts, but the valuation is a management decision since there is no market for the partially finished product.
 This somewhat arbitrary 'valuation' of WIP combined with the allocation of overheads to it has led to some unintended and undesirable results.